APIs for Finance: Transforming Cash, Liquidity and Payments

 - 2022 AFP Payments Fraud and Control Survey

 - Gartner Identifies the Top Technology Trends That CFOs Should Address Today

-Interested to learn more about how APIs will change the way treasury and finance leaders consume and act on information?
+Interested to learn more about how APIs for finance will change the way leaders consume and act on information?

 Check out this webinar where Alex Yang from Bank of America, David Miller from Hunt Companies and Bob Stark from Kyriba demystify APIs’ value for payments, intra-day liquidity, ERP integration, fraud detection, cryptocurrencies and more.